 Alternative Service Breaks (ASB)

-Last year, ASB had over 300 volunteers, 78 coordinators, 39 chaperones, 7 committee chairs, and two program managers traveling to 39 places throughout the US and Puerto Rico.
-This year, ASB will be bigger than ever and travel to 40 trips all over the country in vans, planes, and buses, and stay in a variety of accommodations.
-Service projects ranged from working with organizations like Habitat for Humanity in Fort Smith, AR building houses for local communities, to working with children at the Target House in Memphis, TN.
+Last year, ASB had over 400 volunteers, 78 coordinators, 39 chaperones, 5 committee chairs, and two program managers traveling to 39 places throughout the US and Puerto Rico.
+This year, ASB will travel to 38 trips all over the country in vans, planes, and buses, and stay in a variety of accommodations.
+Service projects ranged from working with organizations like Habitat for Humanity in Fort Smith, AR building houses for local communities, to working with youth at the Iowa Homeless Youth Center in Des Moines, IA.
 Overall, the program provides Boston University students with a unique and memorable week of service as an alternative to the traditional college spring break.